 GitHub Advanced Security offers integrated vulnerability management for GitHub-native development workflows, eliminating the need for additional tool procurement and management.
 The downside?
 It's only available with GitHub Enterprise, making it expensive for smaller teams.

-Developer adoption drives success.
-Security tools that developers ignore become expensive compliance theater.
+- Developer adoption drives success:.
+Security tools that developers ignore become an expensive compliance theater.
 The best startup-focused tools integrate seamlessly into existing workflows, providing value without disrupting productivity patterns your team has already established.

 Modern organizations benefit most from unified platforms that integrate vulnerability management with broader security operations, eliminating the complexity of managing multiple disparate security tools.
 Instead of juggling five different dashboards, you get a single source of truth.